Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The only downside of a portable generator besides their fuel consumption is the fact that none of them are going to be sold with “whisper-quiet” printed on the box.
-That means your noisy generator can be a nuisance to yourself and the people around you.
+That means the your noisy generator makes can be a nuisance to yourself and the people around you.

 A standard portable generator will give off anywhere from 60 dB at the quietest end and 100 dB at the loudest.
 Decibel scales are exponential as opposed to linear.

 What this means is that an 80 dB generator is ten times as noisy as a 70 dB generator.
 So that means your generator will give off the sound equivalent to a normal conversation at best and as loud as being 2 feet away from the speakers at a nightclub at worst.